 Specifically, GROW improves graduate student success by:

 - Helping students understand and value the well-being of themselves and their communities and developing attitudes and behaviors that support well-being.

-- Facilitating connections to the Michigan State University community and strengthening student sense of belonging.
+- Facilitating meaningful connections to Michigan State University and strengthening a sense of community and belonging.

-- Providing resources and support for health issues and concerns.
+- Providing resources, workshops, and support for well-being.

-- Preparing graduate students for future leadership roles within academic, public, private, community and other professional settings.
+- Preparing graduate and professional students for future leadership roles at MSU and beyond.

-- Consulting with faculty, staff, and administrators about career and professional development, wellness, and student health concerns in order to identify opportunities for growth.
+- Consulting with faculty, staff, and administrators about professional development, well-being, and student health concerns in order to identify opportunities for growth.

 In 2007, the Graduate School at Michigan State University introduced the Graduate Wellness by Design initiative to systematically collaborate and investigate the various barriers that students encounter in pursuit of their advanced degrees.
 In order to gain a comprehensive understanding of graduate student health and wellness, key campus administrators were invited to participate on a graduate wellness by design committee.
 Using a logic-based approach, the committee assessed the current state of health and wellness at MSU, used institutional and national data to create programming specifics (structure, funding, and communications), implemented pilot programs, and evaluated and assessed their effectiveness.
 From that effort and vision, the office of Graduate Student Life & Wellness was born.

 Since 2007, this office has evolved into a robust and comprehensive office that addresses the diverse well-being needs of the MSU graduate student population.
 Our programs, events and workshops are designed to help participants gain skills that will better prepare them to address challenges of graduate education that impact their well-being.
 In 2023, the name of the office was changed to the Graduate School Office of Well-Being (GROW) to more accurately reflect its work and vision.